-What else?
 I can tie a proper bow tie, find my way through the jungle, talk my way past corrupt cops and keep three lit torches in the air.
-I've sailed the Caribbean, ridden a horse through Tibet, lived on four continents and traveled in sixty countries, but the Bay has always felt like home.
-(For now.)
+I've lived on four continents and traveled in sixty countries, ridden a horse across Tibet and sailed the Caribbean, but the Bay feels like home.

-I travel, bike, backpack, play jazz, practice yoga, read, manage an occasional gallery/event space and garden on my roof.
-I usually have a creative project in the works.
-Near warm water, I like to dive.
+I bike, backpack, play jazz and polo, read, practice yoga, ride horses and motorcycles, and garden on my roof.
+I usually have a creative project or twoin the works.
+I keep up on current events in a serious way, bordering on obsessive.
+Near warm water, I dive.
 Near cold water, ski.
-I keep up on current events, especially these days.
-My latest odd passion is polo, and if I can find a place to play here, I will jazzed beyond belief.
-I'd like to get back to sculpting.
-My preference is old-school figurative, though I did weld a bit on the metal figures in the photos, which were originally exhibited, seven years ago, in a dramatic desert environment.
+I think about returning to a few old hobbies, such as sculpting, but not just yet.
+My preference is old-school figurative, though I did weld a bit on the metal figures in the photos, which were originally exhibited, temporarily, in a dramatic desert environment.

 I have great friends, many of whom I've known for a very long time.
 I believe that chivalry is not dead, loyalty is not out of style and in leaving the world better than we found it.
 Give me interesting thoughts, a perfect line, the right touch, the one true note.
 Snuggling is good, too.

-Things I'd like to practice/improve these days: more music, Spanish and French fluency, and enough soccer skills to join a pickup game without looking like I wandered onto the field accidentally.
+Things I'd like to practice/improve these days: music, Spanish, French, archery, and enough soccer skills to join a pickup game without looking like I wandered onto the field accidentally.

 The part that I was told to include by a female friend: 'smart, charming, clever, kind, sweet, edgy, slightly nuts and wonderful.'